nicekiwi/ag-aus/README.md

 ### 7. Install Laravel dependancies

-Once you have the code you'll need to install all the dependancies for the site, this is simple; just run `composer update` from the root directory.
+Once you have the code you'll need to install all the dependancies for the site, this is simple; just run `composer install` from the root directory.

 ### 8. Accessing MySQL & Importing the Database